 #3.Ubud Monkey Forest

 A lot of macaque monkeys and tree species, 12,500m2 of forest are daily available to explore.
-The forest is a research location for the monkeys’ health, diet and breeding habits.
-It is considered sacred due to the small temples and the statues that lie around.
+The forest is a research location for the monkeys’ health, diet, and breeding habits.
+It is considered sacred and includes small temples and statues that lie around.
 Be careful, though, the monkeys might see your goodies and steal them from you.
+Book your tour to the Monkey Forest and other wonderful places now!

 #4.Ubud town